 The feeling of your eyes burning typically indicates a minor irritant that will go away as soon as your tears wash your eye out.
-(Learn More) Sometimes, the sensation of burning eyes indicates a more severe problem, like a chemical burn or sunburn on the eye, or chronic dry eyes that require more intensive treatment than over-the-counter eyedrops.
+(Learn More) Sometimes, the sensation of burning or stinging eyes indicates a more severe problem, like a chemical burn or sunburn on the eye, or chronic dry eyes that require more intensive treatment than over-the-counter eyedrops.
 (Learn More)

 You may have an eye infection called conjunctivitis, an infection surrounding the eye, or a chronic condition that causes changes to the eye.
 (Learn More) You may also have an underlying chronic illness.

 The only way to treat burning eyes that do not go away in a few hours is to visit a doctor.
 (Learn More)

 However, if the sensation of burning in your eyes does not go away or gets worse, there could be several causes.
 Irritants including allergens may trigger a burning eye sensation; severe eye problems may lead to burning eyes as one of the first symptoms; or an infection in or around the eye could cause burning, watering, or other related sensations.
 Some of these can be treated at home, while others require ongoing, regular treatment an optometrist or ophthalmologist.
 Some are considered medical emergencies and require emergency treatment.

 Allergens, Irritants, and Toxins

 Many people who struggle with allergies to pollen, dust, or pets experience dry, burning, stinging, or watering eyes as a symptom.
 Perhaps the wind blew a piece of dust or grit into your eye, leading to irritation and a burning sensation that lasts a little while after the irritant has been removed.
 If you wear makeup, particles from your mascara, eyeliner, or eye shadow may get in your eye.
 Typically, these irritants can be blinked away or washed out with over-the-counter eye drops.